Constitution of Texas: Article 14: "Public Lands and Land Office"

 Article 14 contains a single section establishing the General Land Office (the office of Commissioner of the General Land Office is discussed under Article IV).
 Seven other sections were repealed in 1969.

 Article 15: "Impeachment"

 Article 15 describes the process of impeachment and lists grounds on which to impeach judges.
 The House of Representatives is granted the power of impeachment, while the Senate has power to try all impeachments.

 No person may be convicted save by the consent of two-thirds of the Senators present, who have taken an oath or affirmation to impartially try the impeached.
 Judgement in impeachment cases does not extend beyond removal from office and disqualification from public office.
-The convicted remains subject to trial, indictment and punishment according to law.
+The convicted individual remains subject to trial, indictment and punishment according to law.

 All officers while subject to impeachment charges are suspended until the verdict by the Senate has been delivered.